 There is potential for future funding through re-investment of business rates and rental income generated from the site.
-This project would result in the accelerated creation of additional jobs and business rate income and therefore recycled business rate re-investment within the Enterprise Zone and contribute to the delivery of the Thames Gateway priorities for job growth.
+The delivery of this project would result in the accelerated creation of additional jobs and business rate income and therefore recycled business rate re-investment within the Enterprise Zone.
+Investment will significantly enhance IPM land values and unlock further phases of delivery and would also contribute towards the delivery of the Thames Gateway priorities for job growth.